-- 1. Upon satisfactory completion of Stage I requirements, the student is eligible to apply for formal admission to the Elementary Education Major.
-The application must include a satisfactory physical examination, Mantoux test results, MTEL test results and transcripts of all previous course work.
-Approval by the Education Department is necessary for a student to progress to Stage II. - 2.
-During Stage II, students must complete the following with a Grade of C+ or higher in ALL prerequisite courses AND a prerequisite AND cumulative GPA of 2.7.
-Fieldwork accompanies the following methods courses. - ED 320 Elementary Science - ED 325 Elementary Math - ED 330 Elementary Social Studies and Multiculturalism - ED 343 Elementary Reading, Language Arts and Literature
+- Upon satisfactory completion of Stage I requirements, the student is eligible to apply for formal admission to the Elementary Education Licensure Program.
+The application must include a satisfactory physical examination, MTEL test results and transcripts of all previous course work.
+Approval by the Education Department is necessary for a student to progress to Stage II. - During Stage II, students must complete all of the following courses with a grade of C+ or higher AND earn a cumulative GPA of 2.7.
+Fieldwork accompanies the following methods courses.

+ED 200 Best Practices for English Language Learners ED 320 Elementary Science (10 hours fieldwork) ED 325 Elementary Math (10 hours fieldwork) ED 330 Elementary Social Studies and Multiculturalism (10 hours fieldwork) ED 343 Elementary Reading, Language Arts and Literature (20 hours fieldwork)